Ancora Income Fund

 General Risk Disclosures

-Investors should consider the investment objectives, risks, charges and expenses of the funds carefully before investing.
-This and other information are contained in the fund’s prospectus and summary prospectus, if available, which may be obtained by contacting your Ancora representative, financial advisor or by clicking here.
+Carefully consider the Fund’s investment objectives, risks and expenses carefully before investing.
+This and other information can be found in the Fund’s prospectus, and if available, summary prospectus, which may be obtained by calling 1-866-6-ANCORA or by visiting www.ancorafunds.com.
+Read the prospectus carefully before investing.
+Investing involves risk, including possible loss of capital.

 Ancora Income Fund Risk Disclosures